thxyutong/thxyutong.github.io/aboutme.md

 Currently I am a visiting student at the University of Michigan, working with [Prof. Qiaozhu Mei](http://www-personal.umich.edu/~qmei/).

-I am planning to apply for Ph.D. programs in Computer Science that start in Fall 2020, and here is my [curriculum vitae](https://raw.githubusercontent.com/yutxie/yutxie.github.io/master/files/YutongXie.pdf).
+I am planning to apply for Ph.D. programs in Computer Science that start in Fall 2020, and here is my [vitae](https://raw.githubusercontent.com/yutxie/yutxie.github.io/master/files/YutongXie.pdf).

 ----------------------------